chhunsocheat/Merus-Band/Deploy.md

 ## Frontend

-### To run the front end code,simply go to the frontend folder and run
+### To run the front end code,simply go to the frontend folder and run this command
 ```
 npm run start